Bolee95/SecureClinic/README.md

 # SecureClinic
-Secure Clinic is a system for managing hospital waiting lists based on private blockchain.
+Secure Clinic is a system for storing and managing data regarding hospital waiting lists, by using private blockhain.
+For this purpose, Hyperledger was used.

 This repo contains following logic:
 - Definition of smart contracts written in JavaScript